Sally Rogers Culley

 407.839.4509 phone 407.835.2038 fax firstname.lastname@example.org

-Sally Culley primarily practices in the areas of employment and commercial litigation.
+Sally Culley primarily practices in the areas of employment, commercial litigation and product liability.
 Her clients include large banks, mortgage servicers, insurance companies, public entities (e.g., school boards, cities, port and housing authorities), and smaller, local businesses.

 With regard to employment law, Sally represents employers, both in the public and private sector, in defending employment-related claims, including claims of discrimination, wage and hour violations, whistle-blower violations, wrongful termination, harassment, and retaliation.
 She also provides consulting and training services designed to help prevent such claims and minimize risk.
 Finally, Sally assists with the creation and enforcement of employee handbooks, severance agreements, and non-compete agreements.